Save up to 25%… Shop Our Birthday Sale Now!

 For these kinds of conditions, begin with administering a daily dosage as follows:

-Can I give the mushroom extract with food?
+Can I give turkey tail mushroom extract with food?

 The answer to that question is–absolutely yes!
 Mushrooms are food.
 They are functional superfoods, actually.
-Turkey tail extracts work best when given daily with a balanced meal, over a long period of time.
+Turkey tail extracts work best when given daily with a balanced meal over a long period.

-The longer you feed medical mushrooms to your dog, the more in-depth their actions.
+The longer you feed functional mushrooms to your dog, the better the results.

-It's not correct to consider mushrooms as having any sort of an immediate drug-like activity when we are looking at their immune modulating capabilities.
-The immune system needs time and continued exposure to these immune modulating beta-glucans and other molecules from mushrooms in order to modify immune activity for the better.
+It's incorrect to assume mushrooms have immediate drug-like activity when we consider their immune-modulating capabilities.
+The immune system needs time and continued exposure to these immune-modulating beta-glucans and other molecules from mushrooms to modify its immune activity for the better.

-Consistency of administration over extended periods of time is the best formula for clinical success when using mushrooms medicinally for your pet.
+Consistency of administration over extended periods is the best formula for success when using mushrooms medicinally for your pet.

 Dog chews with mushroom extracts of turkey tail

-Turkey tail extracts work their immune-supporting wonders best when given daily to your pet over a long period of time.
-We’ve made it easy to feed your dog their functional fungi with our tasty pet chews.
+Turkey tail extracts work their immune-supporting wonders best when given daily to your pet for a long time.
+We’ve made feeding your dog their functional fungi easy with our tasty pet chews.

-Will it interfere with other medication my pet may need?
+Will taking turkey tail interfere with other medication my pet may need?

-Should I look out for adverse effects after I give it?
+Should I look out for adverse effects after I give it to my pet?

-There are some reports of allergic reactions.
-Even to tasty edible mushrooms like shiitake.
-These are uncommon occurrences, but something to be aware of.
+There are some reports of allergic reactions, even to tasty edible mushrooms like shiitake.
+Although these are uncommon occurrences, they are something to be aware of.

-If there is a reaction that you think is due to the mushroom ingestion, then stop giving it, and wait 24 hours to see if the reaction has gone away.
-If it hasn’t, then call your vet and take your furry friend in, to be safe.
+If there is a reaction you think is due to the mushroom ingestion, stop giving it and wait 24 hours to see if the reaction has gone away.
+If it hasn’t, call your vet and take your furry friend to the clinic to be safe.

-Should I give it in each meal?
+Should I give it to each meal?
 Give it daily?
-Or, should I pulse it?
+Or should I pulse it?

 When can I quit giving this stuff to my dog?

-Some areas where turkey tail mushroom could help our canine friends are suggested by its well-studied properties.
+Some areas where turkey tail mushrooms could help our canine friends are suggested by their well-studied properties.
 Therefore, extracts of this mushroom may be given to dogs for six general purposes:

 References